devstark-com/vue-smart-form/README.md

       error: Boolean, // true if there is validation error (client-side or server-side whatever)
       msg: String, // client-side validation message from `vmessages` or raw message received from server-side
       source: String, // indicates error source, can be 'client' or 'server'
-      type: String // 'is-success', 'is-danger' - can be used to setup appropriate class to a field wrapper }
+      type: String // 'is-success', 'is-danger' - can be used to setup appropriate class to a field wrapper.
+Initially it was hardcoded to use with Buefy's `<b-field>` component.
+    }
   },
-  subforms: { // aggregated info about subforms validation result
+  subforms: { // aggregated info about results of subforms validation
     error: Boolean, // true if at least one subform has an error
     complete: Boolean // true if all subforms are complete }